tomas7770/lua-doom/docs/lua/mobj.md

 `Mobj spawnMissile(Mobj dest, dmobjtype_t type)`: Spawns a projectile at the calling actor's location, aimed at `dest`, and returns it. `type` is the DeHackEd thing number of the projectile to spawn.

-`nil setPos(fixed_t/nil x, fixed_t/nil y, fixed_t/nil z)`: Sets the Mobj's position.
+`nil setPos(number/nil x, number/nil y, number/nil z)`: Sets the Mobj's position.
 You can use `nil` for coordinates you don't want to change.

-`fixed_t aimLineAttack(angle_t angle, fixed_t/nil distance, boolean/nil skipFriends)`: Does vertical autoaim for a specified angle, maximum distance (default max distance if `nil`), and optionally ignoring friend Mobjs.
+`number aimLineAttack(number angle, number/nil distance, boolean/nil skipFriends)`: Does vertical autoaim for a specified angle, maximum distance (default max distance if `nil`), and optionally ignoring friend Mobjs.
 Returns the resulting vertical slope.

-`nil lineAttack(angle_t angle, fixed_t/nil distance, fixed_t slope, int damage)`: Does an hitscan attack with a specified angle, maximum distance, vertical slope, and damage.
+`nil lineAttack(number angle, number/nil distance, number slope, int damage)`: Does an hitscan attack with a specified angle, maximum distance, vertical slope, and damage.

-`boolean checkRange(fixed_t range)`: Checks if the Mobj's `target` is within a specified attack range.
+`boolean checkRange(number range)`: Checks if the Mobj's `target` is within a specified attack range.

 `boolean checkMeleeRange()`: Check if the Mobj's `target` is within melee range.